jlparkI/AntPack/docs/numbering_background.rst

 Confusingly, there are a number of different numbering schemes for antibodies.
 These are mostly very similar, but they tend to differ in how positions in / close to CDRs are assigned and in how CDRs are defined.
-The most popular schemes include IMGT, Chothia and Kabat.
+The most popular schemes include IMGT and Kabat.
+AntPack currently supports IMGT, Martin ("modern Chothia") and Kabat.
 For some background on how these schemes differ and why you might prefer one or the other, we suggest reading `this paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6198058/>`_.